museomics/its-fun-2-map/README.md

 ---

 ### Step 3: Read Mapping & Baiting

-Maps quality-filtered reads to retrieved reference sequences to enrich for target regions using bwa-mem
+Maps quality-filtered reads to retrieved reference sequences using BWA-MEM to enrich for target ITS regions.

-- **Input:**
+**Input:**
 - Quality-filtered reads from Step 1
 - Reference sequences from Step 2

-- **Output:** Mapped reads enriched for ITS regions
+**Output:**
-- **Aligner:** BWA-MEM
+- Mapped reads enriched for ITS regions
-- **Features:**
+- Read mapping summary statistics

-  - Outputs read mapping summary statistics
+**Aligner:** BWA-MEM

 ---

 ### Step 4: Contig Assembly
 Assembles mapped reads into contigs using SPAdes